Our Holistic Approach to Beating Addiction

 Clients must come to accept they have a condition that means one single drink or use of a drug will lead to a loss of control.
 They come to see that substance use is actually the cause of their life’s problems, not the solution.
-Through counseling, clients can rediscover their confidence and hope.

 As addiction progresses, vital connections with friends, family & a higher power are damaged as drugs become the single most important thing.
 At InnerBalance our counselors work to help clients understand these losses and provide tools to repair vital connections so they can feel whole again.
-Click to learn more about our (wholistic) holistic approach.

 At InnerBalance when we use the words spirit or spirituality we mean important connections in peoples’ lives that give meaning and purpose, such as family, friends and a higher power.
 These loving connections extend to animals, nature and oneself.
 As addiction progresses, these vital connections are damaged as the drugs become the single most important thing.
 The loss of important spiritual connections is also the loss of love, faith and hope.